-The patella can dislocate outside of its normal position, usually around the outside of the knee.
+Patella dislocation occurs when the kneecap dislocates outside of its normal position.
+This is usually around the outside of the knee.
 It can also partially dislocate, called a subluxation.
-The kneecap will often be visibly displaced and is often caused by a direct impact or a severe twisting action.
 The patella will sometimes go back to its original position, although this will be very painful.

 Symptoms of patella dislocation